 With a ratio of 1:2, riders get plenty of personal instruction in all aspects of riding techniques as well as caring for a horse assigned to them for the entire session.

-After an early breakfast, campers will round up their horses, groom, and saddle them before receiving at least three hours of hands-on training per specialty day.
+After breakfast, campers will round up their horses, groom, and saddle them before receiving at least three hours of hands-on training per specialty day.
 Campers will have multiple specialty days per week where they get extra time out at their assigned specialty area.
 Campers are divided by ability and progress at their own pace; first-time riders are also welcome.
 They can improve upon English and Western riding skills while learning about horse management, health, and knowledge of how horses are used in today’s society.

 Watch Our Horse Camp Testimonials